 Scientists have been studying the red planet since the 1960s.
 How much is Mars really like Earth?
 Could our solar system neighbor become a travel destination in the future?
 Could we live there?
-Everyday Einstein investigates the Martian habitat.
+Ask Science investigates the Martian habitat.

 In February of 2019, NASA scientists made one last attempt to contact the Opportunity rover after thousands of previously unanswered calls.
 When they again didn’t hear back, the mission was officially ended.
 Eight months earlier, a planet-wide dust storm had ravaged the Martian surface, coating the rover’s location in a thick layer of dust.
 With dust coating its solar panels, Opportunity was no longer able to power its communications with Earth or its exploration of the Martian surface.